-Many of my foot exercises gathered in one convenient place (with links).
+All your favourite foot exercises gathered in one convenient place (with links)

 Going up and down hills requires some ankle and foot mobility and strength that you can train for on various slopes.
 Going sideways requires a movement in the foot called inversion and eversion; the foot is tilted sideways relative to the leg.